MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlcreateacl.md

 }
 ```

-For more information about security and access control, see the documentation on these topics in thePlatform Software Development Kit (SDK).
+For more information about security and access control, see [Windows security model for driver developers](/windows-hardware/drivers/driversecurity/windows-security-model) and the documentation on these topics in the Windows SDK.

 ## -see-also